How to Make Foam Dough with Shaving Cream

 Shaving cream inside measuring cup.

-2. Add Colouring
+2. Add Coloring

 Blue food colouring mixed into shaving cream.